eibiflo/cf_cookiemanager/Documentation/ChangeLog/Index.rst

 Bring your website to the next level with our new support for Typo3 v12.

+Added an Backend Language Select for Home Tab to view the current configuration in languages

 Version 1.0.7 - Fully Customizable Consent Buttons
 -------------